chinjon/mbrainz/README.md

 A project to use as a wrapper for the Musicbrainz API.
 This is recommended to be used with another API that leverages Musicbrainz ID such as the Last.fm API.
 Musicbrainz is a metadata service that is opensource and independent of restrictive music databases such as the Compact Disc Database.

+The MusicBrainz API will only return data if a valid MusicBrainz ID value has been inputted.
+This API does not leverage search queries.

 ### Links

 - [MusicBrainz Website](https://musicbrainz.org/)